Genivia/ugrep/README.md

 See Wikipedia [ANSI escape code - SGR parameters](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_parameters)

-For quick and easy color specification, the corresponding single-letter color names may be used in place of numeric SGR codes.
-Semicolons are not required to separate color names.
+For quick and easy color specification, the corresponding single-letter color names may be used in place of numeric SGR codes and semicolons are not required to separate color names.
 Color names and numeric codes may be mixed.

 For example, to display matches in underlined bright green on bright selected